 - Offer options – Provide attendees with options, such as refunds or the opportunity to attend a rescheduled event.
 Ensure that the options are clearly communicated and that the process for making a choice is straightforward and easy to follow.

-- Provide support – Offer support to attendees, particularly if they are facing difficulties or have questions.
+- Provide support – Offer support to attendees, particularly if they face difficulties or have questions.
 This may include a dedicated customer service team or a frequently asked questions section on the event website.

 What precautions to take beforehand?

-To gain the best risk management plan, all you need to do is plan ahead.
+To gain the best risk management plan, you only need to plan.
 None of us is aware of the future, but we all know updates about our surroundings.
 So, based on that, you need to make some plan ahead of time so that you are prepared for any potential risks and that you are in a position to respond effectively in the event of an unexpected situation-

 - By surveying the top concerns, you can arrange for special measures.
 For example, extra security for crowd safety